sirn-se/phrity-net-uri/README.md

 Will attempt to normalize paths, e.g. `./a/./path/../to//something` will transform to `a/to/something`.

-`IDNA`
+`IDN_ENCODE`

-Will IDNA-convert host using non-ASCII characters.
+Will IDN-encode host using non-ASCII characters.
 Only available with [Intl extension](https://www.php.net/manual/en/intl.installation.php).

 `RFC1738`